 Skip links

-2025 Budget Law draft ends threshold for 3% DST
+Continuing debate on 2025 Budget Law draft ending threshold for 3% DST

-On 15 October 2024, the Italian government submitted to Parliament its 2025 Budget Law, including a proposal to scrap the two-pronged threshold on its 3% Digital Services Tax (DST).
-The implementation date would be 1 January 2025.
+Debate is ongoing on the Italian government proposal to scrap the two-pronged threshold on its 3% Digital Services Tax (DST).
+The effective date would be 1 January 2025.
+Progress has been delayed by requests to include:

 A withdrawal of the threshold on the DST turnover tax would bring all Italian and non-resident providers of digital services into the tax net for the first time.
-This would include non-digital services speciliants who are providing ancillary digital supplies e.g. car manufacturers.
+This would include non-digital services suppliers who are providing ancillary digital supplies e.g. car manufacturers.
+The move is partially to address US objections that the tax discriminated against US businesses.

 Controversial tax on pause pending OECD reform talks